-You shouldn’t have to pay for your treatment and other damages when someone else is responsible for them.
+You shouldn’t have to pay for your treatment and other damages when someone else is responsible.
 Our team is committed to obtaining the settlement, court award, or jury verdict you are entitled to.
-We offer free consultations and operate on a contingency-fee basis.
+We offer free consultations and operate on a contingency fee basis.
 You don’t pay us unless we win, and our fees come from your winnings.
 Learn about the next steps to take after a drunk driving accident today.

 Your Personal Injury Protection (PIP) Policy May not Cover All Your Damages

-If a drunk driver caused your car accident and you suffered injuries, you may qualify to recover compensation beyond your PIP policy.
+If a drunk driver caused your Port St. Lucie car accident and you suffered injuries, you may qualify to recover compensation beyond your PIP policy.
 The state’s no-fault auto insurance laws require you to suffer severe, permanent injuries or meet another exception before you can hold the at-fault driver liable.